When the mind and body are at odds, there is no way to change the mind to match the body, but you can change the body to match the mind.

 How Can I Help?

 - Speak up!
-Ask whether your company’s healthcare policy covers gender reassignment surgery.
+Ask whether your company’s healthcare policy covers gender reassignment health care services.

 - Be an ally to your LGBTQ coworkers by learning and using their preferred pronouns, etc.